The 1950s belonged to Jimmy Stewart.

 And buried her remains around town, including in the flower bed visible from Jeff’s window.

 A series of suspicious noises and activities from the Thorwald apartment in the middle of the night is what initially leads to Jeff’s speculations.
-Thorwald’s cagey behavior the following day—with such wholesome and completely normal activities as cleaning a huge knife and a handsaw—confirms Jeff’s suspicions.
+And Thorwald’s cagey behavior the following day—which includes cleaning a huge knife and a handsaw—confirms Jeff’s suspicions.

-Jeff tells Lisa and Stella what he’s seen, and at first, they think he’s crazy.
+Jeff tells Lisa and Stella what he’s seen.
+At first, they think he’s crazy.
 But then they too witness some of Thorwald’s unusual behavior.